izanorshahril/MA_CapstoneProject_Predictive_Maintenance/README.md

 IPython notebook files can be double-clicked from the project structure on the left of the Azure Machine Learning UI and run in the Jypyter Notebook Server.

+## Conclusion
+Based on result matrix, Generalized Linear Model, Gradient Boosted Trees, and Support Vector Machine show better result compared to others aligned some of the research studies.
+We can have more options if we have more data such as sensor data and PM record.
+For the best model, we pick Generalized Linear Model due to good and consistent result when used with various datasets.Aggregation data as features is important, as from the performance matrix, aggregation alone can achieve fair result (>80% accuracy) compared to just using raw base data (~73%).
+Predicting a day before major down time has low accuracy because the time group is too large which is per 24 hours.
+We may accompany with multiple models to predict based on lesser time frame for better accuracy.
+Lastly, we may have better insight if we can analyze alarms on post downtime and maintenance.

 [comment]: # (If there is a substantial change in the customer's business workflow, make a before/after diagram showing the data flow.)